 When you open one of these accounts, you receive a prepaid card in the mail, which includes access to the attached savings account.
 The prepaid card is how these banks make a profit, as they charge extremely high fees on most transactions.
 Luckily, you don’t need to use the prepaid card to access the 5% FDIC-insured savings account.

 To get started, you must first sign up to receive the prepaid card in the mail.
 Once you activate the prepaid card, you can then access the 5% savings account.
 There are no credit pulls of any kind to open these accounts.

 As an added bonus, if you signup using any of our referral links in this article, and then fund your new account with $40 or more, we both receive an additional $20 bonus (except Ace Elite and H-E-B, which should be avoided until other accounts are opened).

 When I created our accounts several years ago, I received $20 for each new account funding, which was a nice added bonus.
 Last I’ve heard, the $20 signup bonus can only be earned once per person, per 180 days, for all of these accounts.
 Brinks might count separately than Netspend, as they are issued by different banks, but I cannot create another account to test this.

 To get started:

-It doesn’t matter which account you open first, but you can only open one account at a time (they track applications by address, not name).
+It doesn’t matter which account you open first, but you can only open one account at a time.
 After you activate the first account, you can continue opening additional accounts.

 1b) Open a Brinks account